emberjs/rfcs/text/1027-ember-data-schema-service.md

   name: string;

   /**
-   * The name of the schema that describes the
+   * The name of the ResourceSchema that describes the
    * structure of the object.
    *
-   * These schemas
+   * These `identity` for a SchemaObject shoul be either
+   * a `HashField` or `null`.
+It should never be an IdentityField.
    */
   type: string;

+  // Currently, no need for options has been discovered.
+  // should such a need arise later we do not believe a follow
+  // up RFC is required to add it in, and it would be optional.
-  // FIXME: would we ever need options here? options?: ObjectValue;
+  // options?: ObjectValue;
 };

 /**